normandyxo/uvita-runs/_posts/2018-01-28-returning-to-work-after-ankle-surgery.md

 layout: post
 title: Returning to work after ankle surgery
 tags: [injury]
+keywords: [ankle surgery, knee scooter, work, recovery]
+description: >
+  Tips on returning to a desk job after undergoing ankle surgery to repair a fracture.
 author: uvita
 ---

 > Disclaimer: I am not a medical professional.
 This post just documents my experience in returning to a desk job wearing a cast after ankle surgery.
 When in doubt, always ask your attending physician.

 I am a software engineer which means that my job is spent 70% sitting at my desk, 10% attending meetings, and 10% snacking or socializing.
-After spending nearly a month off work while recovering from an ankle fracture, I finally made it to work this week.
-I am non weight bearing and wearing a cast on my left leg which limits my mobility.
+After spending nearly a month off work while recovering from an ankle fracture, I finally made it to work last week.

 Although I was excited to get out of the apartment, I felt intimidated and nervous for my first day out.
+My mobility was quite limited because I was still wearing a cast, and was non weight bearing.
 Since the injury, the only outings I'd had were to the orthopedist or the hospital.
 I had a few days to prepare myself for success.
 Below is the approach I took to make sure I had a successful and safe day at work.
 I hope this post will help someone in a similar situation.

 #### Jump to
 1. [Prerequisites](#prerequisites)